As I say, Rush Limbaugh executing assigned host duties flawlessly.

 Like when the Democrats are doing it, they say, well, the Democrats are destroying their own party or destroying the country, and they can point blame at the Democrats.

-Wait, no, no, wait, wait, you that whole breaks down that the Republicans don't think the country's being destroyed.
+Wait, no, no, wait, wait, that whole breaks down that the Republicans don't think the country's being destroyed.

-That's that's the the breakdown here.
+That's the breakdown here.

 They don't think that.